WillRogersXT/IOTA/README.md

 ## License

-Free to use and modify
+Free to use and modify.